macicco/pysat/source/examples.rst

 Examples
 ========

-pysat tends to reduce certain science data investigations to the construction of a routine(s) that makes that investigation unique, a call to a seasonal analysis routine, and some plotting commands.
+Pysat tends to reduce certain science data investigations to the construction of a routine(s) that makes that investigation unique, a call to a seasonal analysis routine, and some plotting commands.
 Several demonstrations are offered in this section.

 Seasonal Occurrence by Orbit
 ----------------------------